FAQs: Genital herpes

 What causes repeat episodes of genital herpes?

-After any herpes virus infection, the herpes viruses tend to live on in the body, staying in nerves close to the site of the original infection.
+After any herpes virus infection, the herpes viruses live on in the body, staying in nerves close to the site of the original infection.
 In some people, especially if they are stressed or run down, the virus will reactivate and travel to the surface again and cause a recurrence of the infection in the same area.
 With genital herpes, subsequent infections tend to be milder than the first infection, and not everybody has recurrences.
 If you do, they tend to become less frequent over time.
 It is less likely to have recurrent symptoms if your first infection was with HSV1 (herpes simplex virus type 1).

 How can I prevent recurrent episodes of genital herpes?